rajanprasad460/C-LREX-Tool/README.md

 # C-LREX-Tool
-Cable Driven Lower-limb Rehabilitation Exoskeleton
+Tool for analysis of Cable Driven Lower-limb Rehabilitation Exoskeleton

 A video demonstration to use the tool can be found on YouTube.